Corona in Austria: Mutation outbreak in kindergarten – Tyrol isolates Zillertal ski resort

 - The Kurz government should think about a zone model for the catering trade. (see update from February 23, 7.55 a.m.)

-- This News ticker on the Corona * crisis in Austria is updated regularly.
+- This News ticker on the Corona * crisis in Austria is finished.
+The continuation from February 25 can be found here.

+Update from February 25, 11:36 a.m .: Austria’s Chancellor Sebastian Kurz (ÖVP) explained the easing of the corona lockdown in an interview.
+“The lockdown lost its effect after six weeks,” Kurz said Image live.
+He also asked for a European vaccination certificate to enable a return to freedom of travel in Europe.

+Corona in Austria: Mayrhofen isolated – ski operation is still going on

 Update from February 24th, 6:19 p.m.: The Tyrolean community of Mayrhofen in the Zillertal is isolated due to an accumulation of corona mutation cases (see update from February 24, 11:34 a.m.).
 Stricter measures now apply until Wednesday.
 Schools and trade remain closed except for grocery stores, drug stores and pharmacies.
 Meanwhile, the order that ski operations in the tourist resort should be maintained for the time being caused astonishment.